mody7860/NPrintingAPI/README.md

 Repository contains assets which enable schedule actions with the Qlik NPrinting API

 # .SYNOPSIS
-    Execute task reloads (by name ) and return status message on success/failure.
+    Execute task (by name ) and return status message on success/failure.

 # .DESCRIPTION
     This script authnticates with the NPrinting API, then uses session tokens to get tasks lists and finds the matching task to execute.